|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 An anhydride is a water reactive compound that gives an acid or a base when combined with water.

 Many substances are not themselves acids or bases, but will become such when exposed to water.
 This does not necessarily require the addition of water (such as from a fire hose).
 Many anhydrides will react readily with ambient humidity and even the water present in your skin or lungs!

 The reaction of anhydrides with water is often very violent and exothermic (giving off a great deal of heat energy).
 Some examples of anhydrides and their reaction products with water include:

 See the links under Further Reading below for the preparation and reactivity of other anyhydrides.

-The reaction to form sulfuric acid is one step in the reaction of sulfur oxide emissions to form "acid rain".
+The reaction shown in the first equation which forms sulfuric acid is one step in the reaction of sulfur oxide emissions to form "acid rain".
 The reaction to form acetic acid is used in certain silicone caulks, leading to the familiar smell of vinegar (vinegar is a 5% solution of acetic acid in water) while the caulk cures.

 Disclaimer: The information contained herein is believed to be true and accurate, however ILPI makes no guarantees concerning the veracity of any statement.
 Use of any information on this page is at the reader's own risk.
 ILPI strongly encourages the reader to consult the appropriate local, state and federal agencies concerning the matters discussed herein.